Next Steps for 2016 Summer Students:

-- Review the list of classes offered last summer for an idea of what may be offered this summer.
+- Review the list of classes offered this summer.

 - Confirm your summer admission for the Late Short Summer Session no later than April 15, 2016.
 If you choose not accept your summer offer, we will cancel your application to Georgia Tech on April 16.

 - Reserve your spot in our freshman class and confirm your intent to enroll at Georgia Tech by paying your admission and housing deposits no later than May 1, 2016 in BuzzPort.

 If you no longer want to be considered for freshman admission, click here to cancel your application to Georgia Tech.